A HEALTHY BALANCED DIET, AVOIDING FAST FOOD, CAN HAVE A POSITIVE IMPACT ON WELLBEING

 We are a non-profit registered charity and we’d like to acknowledge the tremendous support we receive from the following organisations.
 Their partnership with The Anxiety New Zealand Trust is vital and their continued support enhances our services to you.

-We are deeply thankful for the support of Lindsay Foundation to help us purchase urgent and essential technology to enable clinical, peer support and community education services to continue over the four week COVID-19 lockdown period.
-Their support, when we greatly needed it, directly assisted 6250 people to connect with support over the initial four week lock-down period.
+We are deeply thankful for the support of Lindsay Foundation to help us purchase urgent and essential technology to enable clinical, peer support and community education services to continue over the four-week COVID-19 lockdown period.
+Their support, when we greatly needed it, directly assisted 6,250 people to connect with much needed support.
 Their donation also enabled us to develop the capacity of all services to work remotely, as needed, which are now ready to meet the future needs in the community of a further and predicted 68,750 people over the coming year.

 Lindsay Foundation has partnered with Anxiety New Zealand Trust in a Youth Education Project to engage with Young Kiwi's in developing and delivering engaging content and support for youth (ages 13-23) aimed at increasing social and emotional resilience in online spaces, educating and reducing harmful behaviours around social media such as bullying and harassment and helping young people make the most of online opportunities.